skillrepos/copilot-ext/labs.md

 ![500 error](./images/sdlc18.png?raw=true "500 error")

 3. Select/open the app.py file in the editor so it will be the current context.
 Then, so we have more control over changes, switch Copilot back to "Edit mode" by clicking on the drop-down at the bottom of the chat input dialog.
+If a dialog pops up about changing the chat, just answer "Yes".

 ![Switch mode](./images/sdlc21.png?raw=true "Switch mode")